xxc3nsoredxx/xxc3nsoredxx/yubikey_linux_2fa/README.md

 On the other hand, if root isn't logged in then plugging/unplugging shouldn't do anything.

 The best way to do detect removal of the Yubikey is through `udev`.
-Running `udevadm monitor -k -p`, followed by plugging in and removing it, gives me this as the earliest uevent that could be used:
+Running `udevadm monitor -k -p`, followed by plugging in and removing it, gave this as the earliest uevent that could be used:
 ```
 KERNEL[1683.664130] remove   /devices/pci0000:00/0000:00:08.1/0000:06:00.4/usb4/4-2/4-2:1.0/0003:1050:0407.0003/input/input16 (input)
 ACTION=remove